aleofreddi/csi-sanlock-lvm/README.md

 snapshot-controller-0           1/1     Running     0          4h41m
 ```

+### Setup storage and snapshot classes

+To enable the csi-sanlock-lvm driver you need to configure it via the
+`StorageClass` and `SnapshotClass` objects.

+A configuration example is provided at `conf/csi-sanlock-lvm-storageclass.yaml`
+and `conf/csi-sanlock-lvm-snapshotclass.yaml`.

+The following storage class parameters are supported:

+- `volumeGroup` _(required)_: the volume group to use when provisioning logical
+  volumes;
+- `filesystem` _(required)_: the filesystem to use (ex. `ext4`).

 ## Example application

 The examples directory contains an example configuration that will spin up a pvc